Smack in the middle of this sticky hot month, all I want for dinner is something cool and crispy.

 - Cut head of clean lettuce into quarters, keeping wedges intact.
 Place 1 wedge on each plate.
 Strew tomatoes, bacon and blue cheese on each plate prettily.

 - Serve dressing separately, allowing each person to dress their wedge as they like, or not.
-I found that with all these flavors, I didn’t want any additional dressing, but this is a personal matter.
+I found that with all these flavors, sometimes I didn’t want any additional dressing, but this is a personal matter.

 - Serves 4.